January 11, 2019

 After reading that statement, you might think the whole celery juice thing is a little too "woo-woo" for anyone in the right mind, but stay with us — there are *some* legitimate health benefits, though it's unlikely the drink is a miracle worker.

 Any nutrition information chart can tell you that celery contains high amounts of dietary fiber, vitamin A, vitamin C, vitamin K, folate, potassium and manganese.
-Celery's other nutritional accolades include that it's a good source of: riboflavin, vitamin B6, pantothenic acid, calcium, magnesium and phosphorus.
+Women's Health notes celery's other nutritional accolades to include that it's a good source of: riboflavin, vitamin B6, pantothenic acid, calcium, magnesium and phosphorus.
 Plus, it's low in calories, saturated fat and cholesterol.

 "There is currently no scientific evidence to suggest drinking celery juice will have any of the advertised health benefits.
 While celery juice is safe to drink and can be part of a healthy diet, it is not the superfood it is made out to be," dietitian Natalie von Bertouch told Women's Health.
-Plus, consuming celery in juice form removes much of its beneficial dietary fiber.
+Plus, consuming celery as juice, instead of its whole form removes most of its fiber.

-Women's Health also notes that celery juice could also negatively affect people on anticoagulant drugs as its high vitamin K content can influence blood clotting.
-Additionally, celery is quite high in FODMAPs so it can exacerbate symptoms for people with Irritable Bowel Syndrome.
+Women's Health also notes that celery juice could also negatively affect people on anticoagulant drugs and can lead blood clotting due to its high levels of vitamin K. Additionally, celery is quite high in FODMAPs which can worse symptoms in people with Irritable Bowel Syndrome.